dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`INTERP_MTHD_LIST` instead.

    INTERP_MTHD_LIST
-     Specify the values of the INTERP_MTHD column in the MET .stat file to use; specify the interpolation used to create the MET .stat files.
+     Specify the values of the INTERP_MTHD column in the MET .stat file to use;
+     specify the interpolation used to create the MET .stat files.

+     Groups of values can be looped over by setting INTERP_MTHD_LIST<n> and adding INTERP_MTHD_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat-analysis-looping-groups` for more information.

      | *Used by:*  StatAnalysis